Benefits

 Dual COX and 5-LOX inhibition

-Gingerols and shogaols inhibit cyclooxygenase-1 and -2 (COX-1/2) reducing prostaglandin synthesis, AND simultaneously inhibit 5-lipoxygenase (5-LOX) reducing leukotriene production.
+Gingerols and shogaols inhibit cyclooxygenase-1 and -2 (COX-1/2) reducing prostaglandin synthesis, and simultaneously inhibit 5-lipoxygenase (5-LOX) reducing leukotriene production.
 This dual pathway inhibition provides broader anti-inflammatory coverage than NSAIDs (COX-only) or Boswellia (5-LOX-only) individually.

 5-HT3 receptor antagonism for anti-nausea effects